dosipod/SrWiki/Analog-Audio-Input-Options.md

 --- | ---
 ![Simple Mic Schematic](https://github.com/atuline/WLED/blob/assets/media/WLED_Simple_Mic_Wiring.png) | ![Line In Schematic](https://github.com/atuline/WLED/blob/assets/media/WLED_Line_In_Wiring.png)

+Some folks have mentioned that they don't need this circuit, which is fine.
+Here's an explanation of that circuit.

+The 680 ohm resistors provide termination so that you don't get reflection on the incoming signals.
+The 100nf capacitors remove any DC offset from the incoming signal.
+Remember that the ESP goes from 0V to 3.3V.
+Beyond that lay dragons.
+Finally, the 1M resistors provide DC centering of the incoming (now) AC only signal halfway between 0 and 3.3V.

 **Note 1:** If you are just using a single L or R channel for the line-in, disconnect the capacitor for the other channel, or the resultant sample will be significantly reduced in amplitude.

 **Note 2:** Providing a 'T' connector so that you can hear the music as it goes into the circuit is highly recommended.
 In the author's case, there was considerable static when the ESP32 was powered by the computer's USB port, but was fine when the ESP32 was powered by a USB powerbank.